Mistakes are hardly 20/20

 If not, you might just be in the Consumer Condition.

 Hey, I don’t know anyone who hasn’t been there, doesn’t fall back into it at times, or is so enlightened they won’t make future mistakes.
-So, this isn’t from a place of judgment, it is a calling to live a better life.

 You think since I’m writing this, I’d have figured it out and know better?